Paul Sykes (rugby league): Career statistics

+International career

 Great Britain

 In June 2007 Sykes was called up to the Great Britain squad and will play in the centres in the Test match against France.

 Sykes is joined in the Great Britain Test side by Harlequins RL teammate Chris Melling.

 Sykes made his Great Britain début in the 42–14 victory over the French on 22 June 2007, scoring one try.

 England

 In September 2008 he was named in the England training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man England squad.

 He has been named in the England team to face Wales at the Keepmoat Stadium, Doncaster, prior to England's departure for the 2008 Rugby League World Cup.

 Sykes has also represented the England in their warm up match against Wales before the 2009 Four Nations.